TomFraser/IPT_B4/Documentation.md

 |                | Old_room       |                |             |                |
 |                | New_Room       |                |             |                |

-The staff members will interact with the database using a Graphical User Interface (GUI) based in a web application written in HTML, CSS, PYTHON and using FLASK.
-The user interface will allow teachers to communicate with the database in a simple and informative fashion.
+The staff members will interact with the database using a Graphical User Interface (GUI) based in a web browser that will be written in HTML and CSS for the front end with a robust PYTHON and FLASK backend.
+The user interface will allow teachers to access with the database in a simple and informative fashion.
 The user interface should be designed so that no to little instruction or training should be provided to the teachers prior to the introduction of the project into the system.

 ###### WireFrame UI Example

 ![WireFrame UI](WireFrame UI.png)

-<h1> </h1>

 ## Stage 3 - Formalisation

+==//I Should have some writing here==

 ###### Elementary Facts